I wrote this for Upswing on August 15, 2016 as a guest blogger.

 Question 2: Do you have your assignment instructions handy?

-I always invite them to upload the instructions on the whiteboard or email them to me.
+I always invite them to upload the instructions on the whiteboard or download them beforehand.
 This is because teachers often have special requirements (i.e MLA or APA).
 I often structure my hierarchy of concerns based on them. (i.e "You must have at least 4 credible sources; no Wikipedia!" etc.)

 Question 3: When is your assignment due?
 And how much have you completed?